containers/bootc/docs/src/man-md/bootc-install-config.md

 The `install`` section supports two subfields:

+- `block`: An array of supported `to-disk` backends enabled by this base container image;
+   if not specified, this will just be `direct`.
+The only other supported value is `tpm2-luks`.
+   The first value specified will be the default.
+To enable both, use `block = ["direct", "tpm2-luks"]`.
 - `filesystem`: See below.
 - `kargs`: An array of strings; this will be appended to the set of kernel arguments.